MarcusZeal/mystara-isle-canon/content/05 - Campaign Logs/Session 1.md

  As the players enter the Enchanted Glade, they hear the distant howls of wolves.
 The dense foliage and eerie, perpetual twilight of the glade provide ample cover for predators.
 Suddenly, a pack of wolves emerges from the underbrush, circling the players.

 The party defeated the wolves and found 20 silver pieces and a torn piece of cloth with a mysterious symbol near the wolves' den.
-  - The symbol was discovered to be for a religious diety. [[Grumshar, the Goblin God of Craft]]
+  - The symbol was discovered to be for a religious diety. [[Sindri]]
   - [[Thistle the Kenku]] uses animal handling and convinces one to stay close by as a pet.
 He named it [[Squak]].

 ---